gbmhunter/candy-calc/README.rst

 ========= ========== ==============================================================================================
 Version   Date       Comment
 ========= ========== ==============================================================================================
-v7.7.0.1  2015-06-22 Added info to the README about how failed validator messages are displayed in the tooltips. v7.7.0.0  2015-06-22 Now shows all failed validators (in tooltip) of the worst severity for a calculator variable, closes #59. v7.6.26.0 2015-06-21 Changed use of '$' to 'jQuery' as to avoid conflict with Wordpress, closes #58.
+v7.7.1.0  2015-06-22 Added CSS to style calculators which use the '.value' class for the value column in the calculator table. v7.7.0.1  2015-06-22 Added info to the README about how failed validator messages are displayed in the tooltips. v7.7.0.0  2015-06-22 Now shows all failed validators (in tooltip) of the worst severity for a calculator variable, closes #59. v7.6.26.0 2015-06-21 Changed use of '$' to 'jQuery' as to avoid conflict with Wordpress, closes #58.